-If your leadership style is all about directives and delegation — in other words, all down, down, down — it’s actually hard to get people’s best work unless everything is going extraordinarily well — which, often, it isn’t.
+If your leadership style is expressed in directives and delegation — in other words, all down, down, down — it’s actually hard to get people’s best work unless everything is going extraordinarily well — which, often, it isn’t.
 Many employees will feel intimidated, make more mistakes, or suppress their own creativity or even their own thinking — except when they need to get around you to avoid disruption or pain.

 Leaders who draw that kind of reaction from their staff usually wind up with a mixed reputation by the end of their careers — even if their businesses are successful.
 These types are micromanagers of the highest order who rarely incorporate their followers’ thinking, recommendations, or needs.
 Instead, they follow their own lights to the end — even if the end might turn out badly.
-Some famous examples of this type of leader are “Chainsaw” Al Dunlap, Leona Helmsley, Steve Jobs, and Martha Stewart.
+Some famous examples of this type of leader are “Chainsaw” Al Dunlap, Leona Helmsley, and Martha Stewart.

 Good Leaders Help Their People Manage Up